SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 There are two ways to use the above functions, either you already have an instantiation of the object, i.e. you add a given parameter:

-    >>> my_param = Parameter('subgroup1.subgroup2.myparam',42, comment='I am an example')
+    >>> my_param = Parameter('subgroup1.subgroup2.myparam', 42, comment='I am an example')
     >>> traj.f_add_parameter(my_param)

-Or you let the trajectory create the parameter, where the name is the first positional argument:
+Or you let the trajectory create the parameter using your specifications.
+Note in this case the name is the first positional argument:

     >>> traj.f_add_parameter('subgroup1.subgroup2.myparam', 42, comment='I am an example')